firasm/jupyterbook_course_template/about/syllabus_bits/policies.md

 Faculties, departments, and schools reserve the right to scale grades in order to maintain equity among sections and conformity to University, faculty, department, or school norms.
 Students should therefore note that an unofficial grade given by an instructor might be changed by the faculty, department, or school.
-[Grades](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014) are not official until they appear on a student's academic record.
+[Grades](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations/grading-practices/introduction) are not official until they appear on a student's academic record.
 If you have any questions about how academic integrity applies to this course, please consult with your professor.

 ## Disability Assistance

 The Disability Resource Centre ensures educational equity for students with disabilities, injuries or illness.
-If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ok.ubc.ca/drc/welcome.html) for more information or contact the DRC at: [drc.questions@ubc.ca](mailto:drc.questions@ubc.ca).
+If you are disabled, have an injury or illness and require academic accommodations to meet the course objectives, [visit our website](https://students.ubc.ca/about-student-services/centre-for-accessibility) for more information or contact the CFA at: [info.accessibility@ubc.ca](mailto:info.accessibility@ubc.ca).

 ## Equity, Human Rights, Discrimination and Harassment